MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Microsoft_Entra_ID_Identities.md

   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help

 ### Review

-In this lab, you have completed:
+In this lab, you have completed the following tasks:

-- Created and configured Entra ID users
+- Created and configured Entra ID users, including setting up user accounts and configuring essential properties for identity management.
-- Created Entra ID groups with assigned and dynamic membership
+- Created Entra ID groups with both assigned and dynamic membership, configuring assigned groups for manual membership and dynamic groups for automatic membership based on user attributes.
-- Created a Microsoft Entra ID (AD) tenant
+- Created a Microsoft Entra ID (AD) tenant, setting up a dedicated instance for managing your organization's identity and access in Azure.
-- Managed Entra ID guest users
+- Managed Entra ID guest users, allowing external users to access specific resources in an Azure subscription by assigning them appropriate roles and permissions.

 ## Key takeaways